 Having A Plan

-It’s worth restating our overall principle of investment advice, which is goal-focused and planning-driven.
-This is sharply distinguished from an approach that is market-focused and current-events-driven.
+As we launch into the excitement of a new year It will be worth restating our overall principle of investment advice.
+It is goal-focused and planning-driven, as sharply distinguished from an approach that is market-focused and current-events-driven.
 Long-term investment success comes from continuously acting on a plan.
 Investment failure proceeds from continually reacting to current events in the economy and the markets.

-The only benchmark we care about is the one that indicates whether we are on track to accomplish our financial goals.
-Risk is measured as the probability that we won’t achieve our goals, and investing should have the exclusive goal of minimizing that risk.
+Our essential principles of goal-focused portfolio management remain unchanged.
+The only benchmark we should care about is the one that indicates whether we are on track to accomplish our financial goals, and Risk should be measured as the probability that we won’t achieve our goals.
+Investing should have the exclusive goal of minimizing that risk.

 The very best investors have a disciplined approach to making portfolio decisions, and always stick to their plan, no matter what the rest of the world is doing.
 They are able to live through the peaks of euphoria, as well as the depths of terror, with a healthy understanding that a well-designed written investment and financial plan will get them through both.